All about feeding

 |

-The bee is able to synthesize 10 of them from their components (derived from proteins ingested through diet), but the other 10 cannot be synthesized and must be supplied as such through diet.
-These are the essential amino acids (the list is given in figure 4). |
+The bee is capable of synthesising 10 of them from their components (derived from proteins ingested through diet), but the other 10 cannot be synthesised and must be provided as such through diet.
+These are the essential amino acids (the list is given in Figure 4). |

 Some plants, such as eucalyptus, do not contain one or more essential amino acids (isoleucine in this case).
 If bees consume this pollen in quantity and over the long term, the induced deficiency will increase the risk of disease occurrence (Mendoza, 2013).